Skip to main content

 3. Solvent Selection

-• Antimicrobial: It prevents the growth of bacteria that could consume the peptide or produce enzymes that degrade it.
+• Antimicrobial: Benzyl alcohol at 0.9% concentration inhibits the growth of bacteria that could consume the peptide or produce enzymes that degrade it.

 Monitor Your Research